bobbingwide/fizzie/readme.txt

 == Installation ==

-* Either install Gutenberg 9.2.2 or higher or install and build the latest Gutenberg source.
+* Either install Gutenberg 10.0.0 or higher or install and build the latest Gutenberg source.
 * Activate Gutenberg.
 * Install and activate the Fizzie theme, as you would install any other theme.
-* For Gutenberg 9.2.2 enable Full site editing, in Gutenberg > Experiments.
-Note: There is no need to Enable Full Site Editing Demo Templates
-* For Gutenberg 9.3.0 and above Full Site Editing will be enabled automatically.
+Full Site Editing will be enabled automatically.
 * For some of the templates and template parts to work properly you will need to install and activate the pre-requisite plugins.
 * For templates which include navigation blocks you will need to edit the supplied menus.

-Note: Gutenberg 9.4.0 did not choose template parts correctly.
-Update to Gutenberg 9.5.0

 Pre-requisite plugins: see also Notes